Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Help Text: Provide optional help text for the rating control.

 ### Validation
-- This rating widget should be placed within a Form Container widget to be effective.
+- This rating widget should be placed within a Form widget to be effective.
 - The field name must be unique and start with `custom_`.

 ## Form Select Widget